alexirpan/alexirpan.github.io/_posts/2016-03-17-alphago-lsd.markdown

 (Oh god, I'm typing this during the final press conference and a reporter just asked how many clones of AlphaGo DeepMind has and how many they were planning to make.
 I do not have enough hands for the amount of facepalm I want to do.)

 (Woops, and another reporter is suggesting DeepMind hosted this contest to see the public's perception towards AI, and wanted to know how DeepMind's ethics board will handle the people's fears about AI.
 I mean, sure, it could be part of their reasoning, but it's definitely not their main reason for hosting the match.)
-*(Editor's note: and connotating that DeepMind has a vaguely sinistor motive isn't doing me any favors.)*
+*(Editor's note: and connoting that DeepMind had a motive so vaguely sinister isn't doing me any favors.)*